-For 2021-22, Prologue has identified a series of focus areas – including theatre, BIPOC lead creation projects/programs, Indigenous programming, French and bilingual programming, workshops, programs for high school students and artists who self-identify as belonging to an Ontario Arts Council Priority Group – described below that address current gaps in the Artist Roster.
+For the 2021-22 season, Prologue identified a series of focus areas – including theatre, BIPOC lead creation projects/programs, Indigenous programming, French and bilingual programming, workshops, programs for high school students and artists who self-identify as belonging to an Ontario Arts Council Priority Group – described below that address current gaps in the Artist Roster.

 Prologue asks that any proposed applications have both a digital and an in person offering for the 2023-24 season.

 The following criteria will be used in selecting artists for the 2023-24 roster:

 - Artistic excellence and impact in terms of creativity, technical skill, cultural relevance and production quality

 - Appropriate for intended audience (grade level, curriculum content)

 - Unique work that adds to the diversity of Prologue’s current and future programming (art form, discipline, content and themes, intended grade-levels and curriculum connections)